Manav-Seth/alexa-findmyiphone/README.md

 ## User Config

 Copy `users.example.py` to `users.py` to configure users' iCloud accounts.
-There is a `USERS` dictionary where each key is the name of the user, and each value is a tuple of iCloud username and password.
+There is a `USERS` dictionary where each key is the name of the user, and each value is a trtupleie of iCloud username, password and devicename.

 ## How to use

 If you configured your app with the given Amazon config, you should be able to say to Alexa: `Alexa, tell Find My iPhone, John` where `John` is the user whose iPhone you are trying to find.
+It will then find the iPhone matching the devicename for the user `John`

 ## License
 Code licensed under the unlicense.
 View `LICENSE.txt` for more information.